 Why visit Tanzania?

-Mount Kilimanjaro is not the only reason why you should visit Tanzania, neither should Serengeti be the only reason why you should be attracted to this East African country, bordered by Kenya to the North and the Indian Ocean to the East.
+Mount Kilimanjaro is not the only reason why you should visit Tanzania, nor should Serengeti be the only reason why you should be attracted to this East African country, bordered by Kenya to the North and the Indian Ocean to the East.
 We have acres of pristine, clean beaches along the coastline bordering the Indian Ocean with clean beaches in the islands that make up Tanzania.
 Zanzibar Spice islands, Mafia Islands, and Pemba islands offer their own different tastes in a unique kind of way.
 The best way to catch a break from urbanization and to immerse yourself into the pure, crystalline blue waters of our beaches, as you soak in the sun, enjoy the breeze and relax in our luxurious resorts.
 The Northern Circuit parks give you a variety of safaris and game drives with superb and wildlife-filled national parks like the Serengeti, Tarangire, Lake Manyara, and the Ngorongoro Crater.

 The 945,087 sq km (364,900 sq miles) of the United Republic of Tanzania (which includes a number of offshore islands including Zanzibar, Pemba, Latham and Mafia) has a wide variety of land forms, climates, and peoples; and the country includes the highest and lowest parts of Africa – the summit of Mt.
 Kilimanjaro (5,895m above sea level) and the floor of Lake Tanganyika (358m below sea-level).